Rainyan/sourcemod-nt-respawns/README.md

 ## Usage
 ### Cvars
 * `sm_nt_respawn_time_seconds` — (integer) How many seconds until players will respawn.
 Must be >0 and should be less than the round length (currently there is **no** respawn canceling at new round start!)

-## Bug reports
-If you encounter a bug, please consider [creating a bug report for it](https://github.com/Rainyan/sourcemod-nt-respawns/issues/new/choose)!